Nebraska woman charged with helping daughter have abortion

 When first interviewed, the two told investigators that the teen had unexpectedly given birth to a stillborn baby in the shower in the early morning hours of April 22.
 They said they put the fetus in a bag, placed it in a box in the back of their van, and later drove several miles north of town, where they buried the body with the help of a 22-year-old man.

-The man, whom The Associated Press is not identifying because he has only been charged with a misdemeanor, has pleaded no contest to helping bury the fetus on rural land his parents own north of Norfolk in northeast Nebraska.
-He's set to be sentenced later this month.
+The man, who was charged with a misdemeanor, has pleaded no contest to helping bury the fetus on rural land his parents own north of Norfolk in northeast Nebraska.
+He’s set to be sentenced later this month.

 In court documents, the detective said the fetus showed signs of “thermal wounds” and that the man told investigators the mother and daughter did burn it.
 He also wrote that the daughter confirmed in the Facebook exchange with her mother that the two would “burn the evidence afterward.”
 Based on medical records, the fetus was more than 23 weeks old, the detective wrote.